LiuAllan/storybooks/README.md

 To run on your machine:
 1. cd into root directory
+2. "npm install" to install dependencies
-2. "npm run dev"
+3. "npm run dev"
-3. Visit localhost:5000/ in browser
+4. Visit localhost:5000/ in browser